Compare

 Harvey's models are trained on broad legal corpora: anonymized contracts, case law, regulatory materials, and legal research from across the industry.
 That training provides useful starting points, but it reflects the market average.
 When Harvey suggests a clause or flags a risk, it's benchmarking against general legal norms, not your firm's specific negotiated positions, your preferred clause language, or the standards you've developed with your clients over years.

 Clear Ideas takes a different approach.
 Its AI is grounded in whatever documents the firm places in a workspace — your precedent agreements, your standard form contracts, your approved clause library, your client files.
-A firm can build multi-step AI workflows that review new contracts against its own standards, flag deviations from its typical positions, and produce outputs that reflect its specific methodology.
+A firm can build multi-step agents that review new contracts against its own standards, flag deviations from its typical positions, and produce outputs that reflect its specific methodology.
 The AI isn't working from an industry average; it's working from your firm's actual best work.
 For firms that have built a distinctive practice and want AI that reflects it, that distinction is fundamental.

 Secure External Collaboration